owenferg/bulk-viewshed-analysis/README.md

 ## Issues you may come across

 - if GDAL is not found, open the advanced tab and choose your QGIS or GDAL folder
-- if an observer is outside the elevation data, check the location crs and coordinate order
+- if an observer is outside the elevation data, check the location CRS and coordinate order
 - if elevation coverage is incomplete, add the missing raster tiles before running again
 - if a run is interrupted, leave existing outputs set to **resume finished viewsheds** and start it again